dgraph-io/dgraph/wiki/content/slash-graphql/slash-quick-start.md

 In this guide, we will create a database for a small app from the ground up using Slash GraphQL.
 The easy steps you will learn in this tutorial are fundamental to use Slash GraphQL, and mastering it will give you a better understanding of the powerful features available.

-### About the ToDo App
+### About the "to-do" App

-As our example app for this guide, we'll be building a simple **ToDo List** that supports adding and completing tasks for multiple users.
+As our example app for this guide, we'll build a simple **"to-do" list** that supports adding and completing tasks for multiple users.
 With the help of this small app, in this article you'll learn to:

 * [Create a Slash GraphQL schema](#the-schema)
 * [Apply GraphQL mutations and populate data](#graphql-mutations)